 “Kheir, inshaAllah.
 AlhamduliAllah, now you’re on your way home.”

 “Oh, there he is.
 I’m going to leave my stuff here.”
 She motioned to her bags.

 “Sure, no problem.”

 A few moments later, another woman wearing hijab approached me and also spoke to me in Arabic.
 She had a different accent.
 I could tell she wasn’t Palestinian.

 “Asalaamu Alaikum my dear.”
+She greeted me.